casouri/collab-mode/src/README.md

 see is that she deletes the X but it soon comes back.

 In a completely correct system (POT or COT), Alice should see the X stay deleted.
+But I’d say that our system is still correct.
+Since the ops are concurrent, there aren’t causal relationship between them.
+We know Alice’s op arrives at the server before Bob’s op does, but nothing stops us from pretending that Bob’s op arrives first.
+(The only nice thing of distributed systems, eh?)

-But I'd argue that the result of our imperfect system isn't too bad: Alice can just delete the X again.
+From user’s view, Alice can just delete the X again.
 Users might not even consider this is unexpected behavior: Alice and Bob are editing on the same text concurrently, some conflict is expected.
 I consider this a acceptable price to pay for simplicity and efficiency.

 The good news is that transforming inverse ops don't have the decoupled do-undo pair problem, since we transform it only once,